lyc-handson-aws/handson-topic6/README.md

 - AWS::EC2::EIP - 2 IP attached to public zone for 2 private zone
 - AWS::EC2::NatGateway - 2 gateway as entry of private zone. it's attached to public zone, using eip
 - AWS::EC2::SecurityGroup - 2 secrutiygroup one for ec2, one for loadbalance
-- AWS::AutoScaling::AutoScalingGroup - autosale in private zones
 - AWS::EC2::LaunchTemplate - EC2 launchtemplate used by autoscaling, in the template each EC2 generated create a simple apache website with a web page, in which the content is random

+:point_right:AWS::AutoScaling::AutoScalingGroup - autosale in private zones

 :point_right: AWS::SNS::Topic - send notification to email, used by autoscaling group

 :point_right: AWS::ElasticLoadBalancingV2
 - AWS::ElasticLoadBalancingV2::Listener - define how loadbalancer receive the flow
 - AWS::ElasticLoadBalancingV2::TargetGroup - define how loadblancer send the flow to
-- AWS::ElasticLoadBalancingV2::LoadBalancer - create the loadblancer exists
+- AWS::ElasticLoadBalancingV2::LoadBalancer - create the loadblancer